AlmasB/CI517/lectures/lecture7/PITCHME.md

 - The button, when clicked, should perform _some_ action.
 - (extra) Draw some text for the button.
 - (extra) Pressed / unpressed modes, so the user sees when clicked.
+- (extra) Animate the button using your interpolator.

 ---